elishaking/tech-articles/stacks-and-queues.md

 JavaScript also uses something called a **call stack**  while executing scripts

+## More Applications of the Stack data structure
+- Browser navigation
+- Parsing and Processing Mathematical expressions

 # What is a Queue
 A **queue** is a collection of items that supports only two operations: the **add or enqueue** operation and the **remove or dequeue** operation.
 Unlike a stack, a queue is a FIFO (First In First Out) data structure which means that the first item added to a queue must be the first item removed from the queue.